timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 },
 ]} />

-On May 1st, we quietly packed our bags well before the sun rose and made our ways into the cars of volunteers who drove us down to the Mexican border, where we began.
+On May 1st, we quietly packed our bags well before the sun rose and made our way into the cars of volunteers who drove us down to the Mexican border, where we began.
 On the first major climb out, I was overtaken by the charming and vivacious Flamingo Kid, who quickly out hiked me.